eventbrite/javascript/general/README.md

 ```

 NOTE: We are using Underscore's .find method here, but with ES6, we can use find natively.
-For more info, visit https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find.
+For more info, visit [`Array.prototype.find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find).

 **[⬆ back to top](#table-of-contents)**

 ### Ternary statements

-Simple ternary expressions can be handy when we need to conditionally assign a value to a variable when the condition is both true and false.
-However, when we only want to assign the variable when the condition is true, we may be tempted to still use a ternary and return `undefined, null, ''` for the false case.

-In this case, the preferred approach is to declare the value without assigning it (the default value is `undefined`) and then using an `if` statement to assign to it when the condition is met:
+Simple ternary expressions are handy when conditionally assigning a value to a variable, when the condition is both `true` and `false`.
+However, for assigning the variable when the condition is `true`, avoid the temptation to use that ternary, returning `undefined`, `null`, `''` for the `false` case.
+Instead, declare the value without assigning it (the default value is `undefined`), and then use an `if` statement to assign to it when the condition is met:

 ```js
 // good